lucypero/lucypero.github.io/_posts/2022-09-24-windows-dev.md

 ## Final Thoughts

 I will probably modify and add to this article as time goes on.
 For now I think this covers most things.
 Enjoy your time programming in Windows.
 You will see that it's not that bad after all.

+Here are my [configuration files](https://github.com/lucypero/config-files-windows) for Windows and all the programs I use.
+You might find them useful.